WPFreighter/wp-freighter/README.txt

 == Changelog ==

+= 1.0.1 =
+* Feature: Will automatically install default theme when creating new sites if needed.
+* Improvement: Shows overlay loader while new sites are installing.
+* Improvement: Added fields for domain or label on the new site dialog.
+* Improvement: Compatibility for alternative wp-config.php location.
+* Improvement: Force HTTPS in urls.
+* Fixed: Inconsistent response of sites array.

 = 1.0 =
-* Inital release of WP Freighter.
+* Initial release of WP Freighter.
 Ability to add or remove stacked sites with database prefix `stacked_#_`.
 * Feature: Clone existing site to new database prefix
 * Feature: Add new empty site to new database prefix
 * Feature: Domain mapping off or on